 4. Artificial intelligence and machine learning

-Artificial intelligence became a part of the healthcare industry in the 1950s.
-Since then, the technology has been used in various diagnostic, predictive, rehabilitative, and surgical practices.
-The data collected is analyzed and reported, and decisions are taken with the help of artificial intelligence.
-AI has the ability to unlock clinically relevant information hidden in a massive database.
+Artificial intelligence (AI) entered the healthcare industry in the 1950s.
+Since then, it has been used in various diagnostic, predictive, rehabilitative, and surgical practices.
+AI analyzes and reports data, making decisions.
+It can unlock clinically relevant information hidden in a massive database.

 One example of an artificial intelligence (AI) device in healthcare is the AliveCor KardiaMobile EKG Monitor.
 This device uses AI algorithms to analyze heart rhythms and detect abnormal patterns that could indicate a heart condition.
 The AI algorithms can also detect atrial fibrillation (AFib), which is a common heart condition that can lead to stroke if left untreated.